russellballestrini/russell.ballestrini.net/content/2015-04-24-setting-region-programmatically-in-boto3.rst

     >>> for instance in ec2.instances.all():
     >>>     print instance, instance.tags

-That all for now, be sure to checkout my other boto related blog posts.
+That all for now!

+You should read my other Boto related posts for tricks to impress your friends.  : )

+* `Filtering AWS resources with Boto3 </filtering-aws-resources-with-boto3/>`_
+* `Working with botocores AWS config </working-with-botocores-awsconfig/>`_